Central Sulawesi: Pre-colonial period

 There are over 400 granite megaliths in the area of the Lore Lindu National Park, of which around 30 represent human forms.
 They vary in size from a few centimetres to approximately 4.5 m.
 The original purpose of the megaliths is unknown.
 Other megaliths in the area are large stone pots (Kalamba) accompanied by stone lids (Tutu'na).
 Various archaeological studies have dated the carvings from between 3000 BC to 1300 AD.

 Central Sulawesi has many caves, seven of which have ancient pictures and, based on 2011 research by a joint Indonesian and Australian team, the pictures are known to have been drawn at least 40,000 years ago (about the same age as pictures found in the Caves of Monte Castillo, Spain which are known as the oldest ancient pictures in Europe).

-Some of the oldest bronze objects are discovered in Central Sulawesi.
-The Makassar Axe is a 1st-century AD bronze axes probably used as a valuable object in a ceremony.
-The Kulawi people of Central Sulawesi still practice the exchange of heirloom bronze objects e.g. the taiganja, whose basic form has been discovered throughout the eastern part of Indonesia.

 Islam reached the region in the 17th century, shortly after the Islamic avowal of Gowa, the powerful kingdom at the south part of Sulawesi island.
 Areas along the western coast of Central Sulawesi, from Donggala to Tolitoli, were conquered by Gowa around the middle of the 16th century under the leadership of King Tunipalangga.
 The area around the Gulf of Palu is an important center and trade route, coconut oil producer, and "entrance" to the interior of Central Sulawesi.
 On the other hand, the Gulf of Tomini area was largely under the control of the Kingdom of Parigi.

 With the widespread influence of South Sulawesi, Islam spread to the region.
 Islam first spread to the coastal area of Central Sulawesi.
 In the middle of the 16th century, two kingdoms, namely Buol and Luwuk, accepted Islamic teachings.
 Since 1540, Buol was in the form of a sultanate and was led by a sultan named Eato Mohammad Tahir.